9 Herbs that Grow Without Sunlight | Herbs that Like Shade

 Botanical Name: Allium schoenoprasum

-USDA Zone: 3-11
+USDA Zones: 3-11

 Size: A foot tall

-One of the easiest herbs to grow, chives are popularly used in salads and stews.
-You can grow it in the shade in bright indirect sunlight.
+One of the easiest herbs to grow, Chives are popularly used in salads and stews.
+You can grow it in the shade in bright, indirect sunlight.

 Growing Tips